 The first test results are shown in Figure 8-A, where the green marker represents the gateway location, while red markers indicate locations retrieved by the GPS in the measure unit, reported in the server and stored in the database.
 We selected the green marker and the furthest red market locations, after using Google Maps to approximate distance.
 The longest distance was about 488 meters (Figure 8-B).

-This test evidenced that signal did not reached the gateway when there was an obstacle, e.g. a wall that interrupts the direct line of sight.
-In this sense, we concluded that an effective transmission requires a direct line of sight between both devices.
+This test evidenced that signal did not reached the gateway when there was an obstacle, e.g., a wall that interrupts the direct line of sight.
+Thus, we concluded that an effective transmission requires a direct line of sight between both devices.
 Consequently, for the second test, we decided to find a high-altitude location to place the gateway, then, we started walking away from the gateway in a low-density building area so that the direct line of sight was easier to achieve.